-Culture Shock: Stages of Adaptation
+Stages of Adaptation

-This is probably the most euphoric stage, as you come to appreciate the novelty of your new cultural situation.
+Honeymoon Stage: The main experience in this stage is bewilderment mixed with exhilaration and euphoria.
 Everything seems to be fascinating, intriguing, and amusing.
 Every day brings new encounters, new adventures, and new people.
-You may find yourself seeking to identify with Japan and Japanese culture as fully as possible.
+Despite the bewilderment, most people in this initial stage generally accept the fact that getting lost, encountering problems, etc., will require a good amount of flexibility and tolerance.
+You may find yourself eager to fit in and seeking to identify with Japan and Japanese culture as fully as possible.

 Anxiety and Hostility Stage: As your excitement fades, your newfound familiarity can breed a kind of contempt and indifference.
 People at this stage often respond with a fight (disproportionate irritation with minor issues, complaining about Japan and its people) and/or flight (loneliness and alienation, a need to depend on other foreigners, a desire to stick with what is familiar) response.
 You may find yourself longing for how your culture does things and looking at Japanese culture in a negative light.